EarthCubeGeochron/Sparrow/docs/whitepaper/sparrow-whitepaper.md

 ### Frontend interface

-The frontend interface to **Sparrow** is decoupled from the backend but provides a set of standard user-interface components that enable metadata management and display.
+The frontend interface to **Sparrow**, implemented as a [React](https://reactjs.org) Javascript application, is decoupled from the backend but provides a default set of user-interface components that enable metadata management and display.
 It is modular and pluggable, so that different views can be implemented for different labs.
 For instance, age spectrum views are available for detrital zircon datasets and step heating curves can be plotted for Ar/Ar measurements.

+### Containerization

 ## Implementation progress